mike290/Amforth-utilities/README.md

 # Amforth-utilities

-Forth files written for use with Amforth on ATMega
+Forth files written for use with Amforth on ATMega328P Arduino or similar

 dot-2dr.frt  (.2dr)